| | | |

 Using clean ingredients creates a healthy broth.
 This includes the type of water used.

-Water source which contains no fluoride or chlorine is essential to a healthy bone broth.
+A water source that contains no fluoride or chlorine is essential to a healthy bone broth.
 Spring or drinking water is ideal for those who rely on city water or have high minerals and sulfur in their well water.

 A Medicinal, Nutrient Dense Food Item

-I have a golden rule, reserve the first batch of bone broth for medicinal purposes.
-Bone broth is excellent when the common cold or flu bug should hit or consumed daily.
+I have a golden rule: reserve the first batch of bone broth for medicinal purposes.
+Bone broth is excellent when the common cold or flu bug is hit or consumed daily.

 Separate the first bath of bone broth from the other.
 Follow the steps indicated below and reach for a jar as needed –